It (1927 film): Reception

 It was a hit with audiences all over the United States, breaking box office records.
 Critics praised the film, especially its star, as "a joy to behold".
-It turned Clara Bow from an up-and-coming movie actress into the biggest movie star of the 1920s who in the process became a film legend as a result of "It".
+It turned Clara Bow from an up-and-coming movie actress into a film legend as a result of "It", and the ranking Jazz Baby of the Jazz Age.
 The term "The It girl" has since entered the cultural lexicon.

+A scene from the film is included in the 1931 Paramount promotional compilation film The House That Shadows Built.